CompVis/stable-diffusion/README.md

 In particular, this reposiory allows the user to use the aesthetic gradients technique described in the previous paper to personalize stable diffusion.

+## tl;dr

+> With this, you don't have to learn a lot of spells/modifiers to improve the quality of the generated image.

 ## Prerequisites